EricKarpovits/Big-Data-Challenge-2020-2021/README.md

 **Our Topic of Research:** Education Funding Systems

-To view our published abstract visit [Stemfellowship's journal](https://journal.stemfellowship.org/doi/pdf/10.17975/sfj-2020-012)
+To view our published abstract visit [Stemfellowship's journal](https://journal.stemfellowship.org/doi/pdf/10.17975/sfj-2020-012) (on page 10)

 To learn more, look at our study, view the results of our data, and read our final scientific report all featured in this git repository.